cgay/sandbox/README.rst

     back-end for storing the data since dood doesn't scale well and is difficult to change.

-(#) Finish migrating svn to git.
-There are some rarely-used repos
-    that I haven't converted yet.

 (#) Put archive/ under MIT license.